The Vhite House

 No reaction to that either; nor to this basilica of a gymnasium and its hanging banners commemorating victories of Vanderlund jockettes.
 Oh, surely Title IX had enough wiggle room (as it were) for girls to keep a gym of their own to themselves—

-Alex and Becca Blair knew all about her; they’d compiled a Sally Scrapbook in their kindergarten days, when she reigned supreme at VTHS.
+Alex and Becca Blair knew all about her; they’d compiled a Celeste Scrapbook in their kindergarten days, when she reigned supreme at VTHS.
 Not just head cheerleader and captain of the Girls Athletic Association, but unflagging crusader for pre-Title-IX rights of young women to compete in interscholastic sports.
-Not just Homecoming Queen, but The State’s Junior Miss; not just Honor Society frontrunner, but National Merit finalist; and though Most Likely to Succeeds didn’t generally return a decade after graduation to teach Girls Gym, Sally Schwall’d done so to substantiate her doctoral thesis on aerobic dance, the new exercise-to-music program, which she’d learned firsthand at Pepperdine from its creator Jacki Sorensen.
+Not just Homecoming Queen, but The State’s Junior Miss; not just Honor Society frontrunner, but National Merit finalist; and though Most Likely to Succeeds didn’t generally return a decade after graduation to teach Girls Gym, Celeste Schwall’d done so to substantiate her doctoral thesis on aerobic dance, the new exercise-to-music program, which she’d learned firsthand at Pepperdine from its creator Jacki Sorensen.

 She expounded on this in a husky parade voice while executing various moves to snippets of “Seventy-Six Trombones,” “Being in Love,” and “Till There Was You.”

 “Oho you Wells Fargo Wagon keep a-comin’—oho you Wells Fargo Wagon don’t you dare to make a stop—so long as you’re working out at your own level, lay-deez!
 You can walk with this, jog with this, run with this, go at your own pace—so long as you stay active and upbeat!
 It will tone your muscles, train your hearts and lungs, strengthen your cardiovascular systems, and provide mental and emotional release!
 Try it with me!—”